grommet/grommet/src/js/components/Tab/README.md

 **tab.disabled.color**

 text color of the Tab when disabled.
-Expects `string | object`.
+Expects `string | {dark: string, light: string}`.

 Defaults to